eGFR Reference Tool (CKD-EPI 2021 Race-Free)

 What eGFR Estimates

-The 2021 CKD-EPI equation (Chronic Kidney Disease Epidemiology Collaboration) is the recommended formula for estimating GFR in adults per KDIGO 2024 guidelines and the current standard in the United States, United Kingdom, and most of Europe.
+The 2021 CKD-EPI equation (Chronic Kidney Disease Epidemiology Collaboration) is the formula KDIGO 2024 guidelines typically suggest for estimating GFR in adults, and is widely used in the United States, United Kingdom, and most of Europe.
 It uses serum creatinine (in mg/dL), age, and biological sex.
 Unlike earlier equations, it applies no race-based coefficient.

 Reference: Inker LA, et al. New Creatinine- and Cystatin C-Based Equations to Estimate GFR without Race.
 N Engl J Med.
 2021;385:1737–1749. doi:10.1056/NEJMoa2102953